Kia Ceed - Reliability and safety

-Stacks of safety kit and a class-leading warranty should make life with a Kia Ceed as straightforward as possible
+Stacks of safety kit and a generous warranty should make life with a Kia Ceed as straightforward as possible

 In addition to plenty of equipment that boosts comfort and convenience, the Ceed comes with a whole suite of safety kit as standard.
-Six airbags are standard on all Ceeds, as is High Beam Assist, Driver Attention Warning, Lane Keeping Assist and Forward Collision-Avoidance Assist – City.
-Pedestrian detection is available on all manual versions from the Ceed 3 upwards, and as part of an optional Advanced Driving Assistance Pack on Ceed 2 and 2 Nav variants, as well as versions of the 3, GT-Line and Lunar Edition fitted with the automatic gearbox.
+Six airbags are standard on all Ceeds, as is High Beam Assist, Driver Attention Warning, a reversing camera and a Lane Keeping Assist function.
+Top-of-the-range GT-Line S models also get a smart park assist system; this takes control of the steering to manoeuvre into spaces and includes front and rear parking sensors.

 Kia has remained the benchmark for UK car warranties since 2007 when it launched the original Cee’d with a seven-year/100,000-mile warranty.
 That warranty is applicable to all new Kia models, including the new Ceed, and it’s free to change it to the car’s subsequent owner.
 The mechanical warranty is supported by a 12-year anti-perforation warranty and a five-year paint warranty.

-The Ceed’s service intervals are pretty standard, and set at every year or 10,000 miles for petrol engines, or 12 months/20,000 miles for diesels.
+Service intervals are pretty standard, and set at every year or 10,000 miles for petrol engines.
 Buyers can opt for Kia Care service plans, which offer fixed-priced packages tailored to the age and mileage of your car.

 In this review

-- 1Kia Ceed reviewThe Kia Ceed is one of the firm’s best-selling cars, and the third-generation model is a hatchback front-runner
+- 1Kia Ceed reviewThe Kia Ceed is one of the firm’s best-selling cars, and the latest model is a hatchback front-runner

-- 3MPG, CO2 and Running CostsLatest engines help reduce fuel consumption and emissions, but they’re still a little off the class best
+- 3MPG, CO2 and Running CostsLatest Ceed's mild-hybrid engines help reduce fuel consumption and emissions, with overall running costs pretty reasonable

 - 5Practicality, comfort and boot spaceClever packaging means decent space for adults to travel in comfort, while luggage space is excellent

-- 6Reliability and Safety - currently readingStacks of safety kit and a class-leading warranty should make life with a Kia Ceed as straightforward as possible
+- 6Reliability and Safety - currently readingStacks of safety kit and a generous warranty should make life with a Kia Ceed as straightforward as possible